Characterizing NIP henselian fields: The main theorem and immediate consequences

 First we consider a finite purely inseparable extension $L/K$, and denote by $w$ the unique prolongation of $v$ to $L$.
 The compositum $LK^{h}$ -- equipped with the unique prolongation of $v^{h}$ -- coincides with the henselization $(L^{h},w^{h})$ of $(L,w)$.
 Since $K^{h}/K$ is separably algebraic, $L/K$ is linearly disjoint from $K^{h}/K$, and so $[L^{h}:K^{h}]=[L:K]$.
 Moreover any finite purely inseparable extension of $K^{h}$ arises in this way.
 Since both $(L^{h},w^{h})/(L,w)$ and $(K^{h},v^{h})/(K,v)$ are immediate, we have the equivalence

-Combining this with the claim for the property of separable defectlessness, it follows that $(K,v)$ is defectless if and only if $(K^{h},v^{h})$ is defectless.
+Combining this with the claim for the property of separable defectlessness, it follows that if $(K,v)$ is defectless then $(K^{h},v^{h})$ is defectless.

 Finally, the properties `Kaplansky' and `finitely ramified' each depend only on the value group and residue field.
-Since $(K^{h},v^{h})/(K,v)$ is an immediate extension, it follows that $(K,v)$ is Kaplansky (respectively, finitely ramified) if and only if $(K^{h},v^{h})$ satisfies the same property. \end{claimproof} Let $(K,v)$ be NIP.
+Since $(K^{h},v^{h})/(K,v)$ is an immediate extension, it follows that if $(K,v)$ is Kaplansky (respectively, finitely ramified) then $(K^{h},v^{h})$ satisfies the same property. \end{claimproof} Let $(K,v)$ be NIP.
 By Theorem \ref{thm:2}, $(K,v)$ is in one of the cases {\maincasea}, {\maincaseb}, or {\maincasec}.
 By repeated application of the claim, we will now show that $(K^{h},v^{h})$ is in the same case as $(K,v)$.
 First, we consider case {\maincasea}.
 There are four properties of $(K,v)$ mentioned in {\maincasea}, and each of those properties is shown in the claim to transfer from $(K,v)$ to $(K^{h},v^{h})$.
 Thus if $(K,v)$ satisfies {\maincasea}, then $(K^{h},v^{h})$ also satisfies {\maincasea}.

 Also by the claim, if $(K,v)$ is of mixed characteristic $(0,p)$, then the same is true of $(K^{h},v^{h})$.
 We now consider the standard decomposition of $(K^{h},v^{h})$: \Khstandarddecomposition Note that $vK=v^{h}K^{h}$ and $Kv=K^{h}v^{h}$, from which we have $\rmDelta_{0}=\rmDelta_{0}^{h}$ and $\rmDelta_{p}=\rmDelta_{p}^{h}$.
 Nonetheless, $v_{0}^{h}$ does not denote the henselization of $v_{0}$, but the coarsening of $v^{h}$ corresponding to the convex subgroup $\rmDelta_{0}^{h}$; and likewise for $v_{p}^{h}$.
 The coarsening $(K,v_{p})$ is finitely ramified if and only if $\rmDelta_{0}/\rmDelta_{p}$ is discrete, which is purely a property of the value group $vK$.
 Since $\rmDelta_{0}/\rmDelta_{p}=\rmDelta_{0}^{h}/\rmDelta_{p}^{h}$, we have that $(K,v_{p})$ is finitely ramified if and only if $(K^{h},v^{h}_{p})$ is also finitely ramified.
 By Lemma \ref{lem:henselization}{\bf(ii)}, the henselization of $(Kv_{p},\bar{v})$ is $(K^{h}v^{h}_{p},\bar{v}^{h})$.
 By the claim, if $(Kv_{p},\bar{v})$ is trivial or separably defectless Kaplansky, so is $(K^{h}v^{h}_{p},\bar{v}^{h})$.
 Thus if $(K,v)$ satisfies {\maincaseb}, then $(K^{h},v^{h})$ also satisfies {\maincaseb}.